Monday, December 23, 2024

 Monika Przeworska, director of the Institute of Agrarian Economics of Poland, which supports the farmers' protest, admitted in an interview with money.pl that if we talk about trade with Ukraine, it has really grown.

 However, not all farmers will benefit from this.
-The problem is that grain cannot officially reach Poland.
+The problem is that officially the grain cannot enter Poland.
 But it hits.
 It ends up in the territory of Germany or Lithuania, which is not taken into account in the balance sheet, but from these territories it enters our market,” she explains.

 What is causing farmers to protest is more complex.
 Farmers stand on the border between Ukraine and Poland because trade should be civilized.
 Until Poland and Ukraine begin to put pressure on the EU, no one will do this.
 Farmers are demanding the EU set quotas or tariffs for those worst-hit industries, he adds.